edulinq/autograder-server/docs/tutorials/create-a-course.md

 *Sidenote:*
 Note that our assignment config is missing the `invocation` field that tells the autograder how to run the grader program/script.
-For canonical Python grader images (`edulinq/grader.python-*`), the autograder already understands how to invoke those.
+For canonical Python grader images (`edulinq/grader.python-*`), the autograder already understands what the invocation should be if none is specified.
 If you put in your invocation manually, it would be:
 ```json
 {